Texas Environmental Justice Advocacy Services: Leadership

-Juan Parras is the co-founder and director of TEJAS and has spent 40 years working with environmental justice advocacy.
+Juan Parras is the co-founder and director of TEJAS.
 He has worked to assist marginalized communities via environmental advocacy.
 Ana Parras is the co-founder, co-director, and administrator of TEJAS.
 She and Juan Parras co-founded Unidos Contra Environmental Racism, which is now known as TEJAS.
-Ana has experience as a legal assistant that she incorporates into her role as a co-director.
 Nalleli Hidalgo is the educational liaison and community outreach coordinator of TEJAS.
 She works with youths to educate them about environmental justice and equity, primarily in underrepresented communities such as at Furr High School.
 She educates them on ways to advocate for environmental justice.
 TEJAS also has many volunteers and community members who help to advocate for environmental justice and equality in Texas.

-Funding

-TEJAS primarily receives funding through grants from foundations, philanthropic organizations, and institutional funders focused on environmental justice.
-In addition to grant support, they raise funds through donor outreach, fundraising events, and online campaigns, which also help build community engagement.
-Funds are allocated to key initiatives like community organizing, policy advocacy, and research.
-TEJAS actively works to diversify its funding sources to ensure the sustainability of its mission and programs.